rvdegroen/dish-exchange/PROCESS.md

 45. One of the steps is to install Heroku CLI (linux ubuntu): `https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli`
 46. I install Heroku CLI with: `curl https://cli-assets.heroku.com/install-ubuntu.sh | sh`
 47. installed heroku with: `npm install heroku --save` or `npm install -g heroku --save` followed by `npm audit fix`
-48. create heroku remote for an existing app with `heroku git:remote -a dishexchange`
+48. create heroku remote for a new app with `heroku create -a dishexchange`
+49. terminal asked to press any button and to click on the link to `login` into heroku in my browser and I checked my remotes with `git remote -v`
+50. commit and push code with: `git push heroku main`
+51. went to the heroku website & to my app into: `settings` and then `reveal config vars`.
+I put in there my mongodb variable with password that's in my `.env file`.

 ## Coding

 .
 I looked up on youtube "how to parse data with mongodb node js" and found: `https://www.youtube.com/watch?v=vcJwAYHaS-k`

 # Code

+## General

 `try` = defines the code block to run (to try)